PySimpleGUI/PySimpleGUI/readme_creator/output/call reference.md

     The Multiline Element is the superior and recommended method for showing the output of stdout.
     The Multiline Element has been added to significantly while the Output element has not.
+    If you choose to use a Multiline element to replace an Output element, be sure an turn on the write_only paramter in the Multline

     Of course, Output Element continues to operate and be backwards compatible, but you're missing out on features such as routing the cprint output to the element.